TRMetaGroup/UAV-Event-Photorealism/README.md

 ## Citation

-If you find this work useful in your research, please consider citing our paper.
+If you find this work useful in your research, please consider citing our paper.‘’